solutions-crypto/near-guildnet-tools/nearcore-service-setup/README.md

 ### You first need to configure the services
 - To configure **neard**

-Uncomment the commented line to append output to a file
+Uncomment the commented line if you prefer to append output to a file

 To see all options available use neard run --help any flag here can be entered on the line starting with Exec